rohberg/volto-searchkit-block/README.md

-# volto-searchkit-block
+# @rohberg/volto-searchkit-block

 ## Features

 ### Search

-Highly overridable components for searching, filtering and displaying search results.
+Search block with highly overridable components for searching, filtering and displaying search results.
 Sometimes also called faceted navigation.

-As this search is addressing `ElasticSearch` with Analysis, the search does understand flexation of words and tolerates typos by fuzzy searching.
+As this search is addressing `ElasticSearch` with Analysis, the search does understand inflection of words and tolerates typos by fuzzy searching.

-Matched phrases are shown with matches highlighted.
+Matched phrases are shown with highlighted matches.

 Additional metadata per result item can be configured easily.
+Meta data values are clickable to find related content.

 The block is prepared for Matomo analytics.

 ![Search @rohberg/volto-searchkit-block](public/search.png)

 ## Getting started

 You have ElasticSearch up and running with Plone.
 See `collective.elastic.ingest` and `collective.elastic.ingest` how to set up.

-For searching in blocks content, install `rohberg.elasticsearchblocks` and enable its behavior.
+For searching in blocks content, install [`rohberg.elasticsearchblocks`](https://github.com/rohberg/rohberg.elasticsearchblocks) and enable its behavior.

 ## Configuration